Welcome to St. James's Episcopal Church in Cambridge, MA, a community known for its diversity, enthusiasm and joy in the Gospel.

 New Parking for St. James's during construction!

 When we begin construction, we will be using the parking lot behind the Henderson Carriage House on Mass Ave.
-To get there, you go west on Mass Ave, pass the Hess Station on your right, and immediately after the Hess station, turn right on Hadley Street.
+To get there, you go west on Mass Ave, pass the Speedway Station on your right, and immediately after the Speedway station, turn right on Hadley Street.
 Then turn left into the parking lot.

 Weekday evenings after 6 pm, Saturday and Sundays only.